 Bioinformatics Computational Methods 2 (4 SH)

-Designed to build upon the core topics covered in BIOL 6308, i.e., use of the computer as a tool for bioinformatics research.
+Designed to build upon the core topics covered in BINF 6308, i.e., use of the computer as a tool for bioinformatics research.
 Builds upon the Perl language fundamentals covered during the first semester but requires students to apply these fundamentals to a semester-long project.
 The project includes protein family analysis, multiple sequence analysis, phylogeny, and protein structure analysis.
 Additionally, students have an opportunity to learn to build, load, connect, and query custom MySQL databases, parse command line flags, and build Perl objects.
 Prereq.
-BIOL 6308.
+BINF 6308.

 Bioinformatics Programming (4 SH)